Ameba-AIoT/meta-realtek-matter/doc/AmebaSmart Yocto Matter Guide.md

 Matter recipes will get built through the following chain:
 1. ameba-image-core
 2. packagegroup-matter-examples
-3. matter-non-ported-examples / matter-ported-examples / matter-custom-dac-examples
+3. matter-app-examples / matter-app-port-examples / matter-app-port-custom-dac-examples / matter-service-example

 ## Matter recipe types
 There are multiple matter recipes that have been prepared for you to use and explore.
-- `matter-non-ported-examples` recipe will add the Linux example matter applications from `connectedhomeip/examples/*/linux/`
+- `matter-app-examples` recipe will add the Linux example matter applications from `connectedhomeip/examples/*/linux/`
-- `matter-ported-examples` recipe will add ported example matter applications from `sources/yocto/meta-realtek-matter/examples/`
+- `matter-app-port-examples` recipe will add ported example matter applications from `sources/yocto/meta-realtek-matter/examples/`
-- `matter-custom-dac-examples` recipe will add ported example matter applications from `sources/yocto/meta-realtek-matter/examples/` that uses custom Device Attestation Certificate (DAC) for commissioning
+- `matter-app-port-custom-dac-examples` recipe will add ported example matter applications from `sources/yocto/meta-realtek-matter/examples/` that uses custom Device Attestation Certificate (DAC) for commissioning
+- `matter-service-example` recipe will add matter service example from `sources/yocto/meta-realtek-matter/recipes-matter/matter-service-example` to run matter as service/daemon

 For ported matter examples, a README.md is available at each of the subdirectory of the ported matter example source code `meta-realtek-matter/examples/`, to guide you to use the example.